Kshama08/StoreSalesEDA/README.md

 The Task:

-Predict the department-wide sales for each store for the following year Model the effects of markdowns on holiday weeks Provide recommended actions based on the insights drawn, with prioritization placed on the largest business impact
+Predict the department-wide sales for each store for the following year.
+Model the effects of markdowns on holiday weeks.
+Provide recommended actions based on the insights drawn, with prioritization placed on the largest business impact.